 - Male anchor: Insert the anchor through the hole in the object being fastened and into the hole drilled in the concrete.

-- Turn the bolt or nut until finger tight and then turn another 3-4 times with a wrench.
+- Turn the bolt or nut until finger tight and then turn another 3-4 turn with a wrench.
 If the anchor has a setting nail, use a hammer to drive the anchor until the head of the nail is flush with the head of the concrete fastener.

 - Concrete anchors and fasteners can be used in various concrete applications and projects.
 Before installing any concrete anchors, it is important to use the correct type of anchor in the right diameter embedded into the concrete correctly to achieve maximum holding values.